 Nikki is also the South African Disabled Golf Association’s Eligibility Assessor since 2016.
 She is involved in the assessment and classification of disabled golfers to classify for World Rankings as per the EDGA (European Disabled Golf Association) guidelines.
 She was invited as one of two South African delegates to attend the International Eligibility Conference in the UK.

-Nikki is her happiest outdoors, on a mountain trail, surrounded by nature.
+Nikki is her happiest outdoors, on a mountain, whether it be trail running, mountain biking, rock climbing or hiking.
 She has a keen interest in photography and design.

 In South Africa, Physiotherapists are first-line practitioners.

-This means that you do not need a Doctor's referral to attend Physiotherapy.
+This means that you do not need a Doctor's referral to attend Physio.
 Some Medical Aids however, do require a preauthorisation before attending physiotherapy.
 If unsure, contact your Medical Aid provider.

-As a Neuromuscularskeletal (NMS) Physiotherapist, the most common injuries/ailments that can be treated, but are not limited to, include:
+As a Neuromuscularskeletal (NMS) Physio, the most common injuries/ailments that can be treated, but are not limited to, include:

 back and neck pain, any joint pain or discomfort,